kubernetes/community/contributors/design-proposals/propagation.md

 ## Decision

-* We will take 'Add an option in HostPathVolumeSource API'
+* We will take 'Add an option in VolumeMount API'
   * With an alpha feature gate in 1.8.
-  * Only privileged containers can use `shared` mount propagation.
+  * Only privileged containers can use `rshared` (`Bidirectional`) mount propagation (with a validator).

-    * When non-privileged container uses `shared` HostPath, it silently downgrades it to `slave`.
-* Kubelet will make sure that at least `/var/lib/kubelet` can be share-able into containers and it will refuse to start if it's unsuccessful
-  * kubernetes/kubernetes#45724
+* During alpha, all the behavior above must be explicitly enabled by `kubelet --feature-gates=MountPropagation=true`
+  It will be used only for testing of volume plugins in e2e tests and Mount propagation may be redesigned or even removed in any future release.

+  When the feature is enabled:

+  * The default mount propagation of **all** volumes (incl.
+GCE, AWS, Cinder, Gluster, Flex, ...) will be `slave`, which is different to current `private`.
+Extensive testing is needed!
+We may restrict it to HostPath + EmptyDir in Beta.

+  * **Any** volume in a privileged container can be `Bidirectional`.
+We may restrict it to HostPath + EmptyDir in Beta.

-* Kubelet's Docker shim layer will check that it is able to run a container with shared mount propagation on `/var/lib/kubelet` during startup and refuse to start otherwise.
+  * Kubelet's Docker shim layer will check that it is able to run a container with shared mount propagation on `/var/lib/kubelet` during startup and log a warning otherwise.
 This ensures that both Docker and kubelet see the same `/var/lib/kubelet` and it can be shared into containers.
     E.g. Google COS-58 runs Docker in a separate mount namespace with slave propagation and thus can't run a container with shared propagation on anything.

-Other container engines should follow the suit.
+    This will be done via simple docker version check (1.13 is required) when the feature gate is enabled.

   * Node conformance suite will check that mount propagation in /var/lib/kubelet works.

-* During alpha, all the behavior above must be explicitly enabled by `kubelet --feature-gates=MountPropagation=true`
-  It will be used only for testing of volume plugins in e2e tests and Mount propagation may be redesigned or even removed in any future release.
-  * When the feature is enabled the default mount propagation will be `slave`, which is different to current `private`.
-Extensive testing is needed!
+  * When running on a distro with `private` as default mount propagation (probably anything that does not run systemd, such as Debian Wheezy), Kubelet will make `/var/lib/kubelet` share-able into containers and it will refuse to start if it's unsuccessful.

+	It sounds complicated, but it's simple
+	`mount --bind --rshared /var/lib/kubelet /var/lib/kubelet`.
+See
+	kubernetes/kubernetes#45724

 ## Extra Concerns